api3dao/old-api3-docs/airnode/2-7-config-json.md

 For example, if the `providerId` is `0x9e5a89de5a7e780b9eb5a61425a3a656f0c891ac4c56c07037d257724af490c9`, `providerIdShort` would be `9e5a89d`.
 This field must not exist for the first deployment, and must exist for redeployments.

-1. `stage` - The label used to distinguish between multiple deployments of the same provider on a cloud provider.
-For example, the provider may make multiple deployments with `stage`s set as `dev`, `ropsten`, `mainnet`, where each of these deployments would use the same private key and have the same `providerId`.

 1. `nodeVersion` - The node version this `config.json` is supposed to be used with.
 The deployer checks this and refuses to deploy if its node version does not agree with this field.